Anthony P. Natale, Ph.D., MSW

-Kathie's work at SWCHRS includes sourcing future conference venues and hotels, negotiating contracts, and making all kinds of logistical arrangements.
-A lifelong learner, she earned a Certified Meeting Professional designation in 2007 and a Virtual Meeting Management certificate in 2020.
+Kathie's work at SWCHRS includes sourcing future conference venues and hotels, negotiating contracts, and making logistical arrangements for current conferences.
+A lifelong learner, she earned a Certified Meeting Professional designation in 2007, an M.Ed. in Adult and Higher Education in 2016, and a Virtual Meeting Management certificate in 2020.

 In her spare time Debbie enjoys spending time with her family, volunteering, and game night with friends.